• Skip to primary navigation

 Amaranth flour is also a good choice for people with celiac disease or gluten intolerance.

-When substituting amaranth flour for teff flour, use a 1:1 ratio.
+When substituting amaranth flour for teff flour, use a 1:1 ratio - and see amaranth substitute options for closely related swaps.

 For example, if a recipe calls for 1 cup of teff flour, use 1 cup of amaranth flour.